rapid7/insightconnect-plugins/whois/help.md

 [WHOIS](https://en.wikipedia.org/wiki/WHOIS) is a query and response protocol that is widely used for querying databases that store the registered users or assignee's of an Internet resource, such as a domain name, an IP address block, or an autonomous system, but is also used for a wider range of other information.

-The WHOIS plugin enables address and domain look ups in the WHOIS databases.
+The WHOIS plugin enables address and domain lookups in the WHOIS databases.

 # Key Features